 Another fun fact is that in German Gingerbread Houses are sometimes called ‘Hexenhaus" (Witch’s House).

 In the US, when people make Gingerbread Houses they don’t usually think of Hansel and Gretel.
 They mainly associate Gingerbread Houses with the joys of Christmastime.

 It’s interesting to see how traditions develop and change around the world.

 In the book Grimm’s Fairy Stories you can read the story of Hansel and Gretel.

-This artilce was posted on Friday, December 21st, 2012 at 12:25 pm and is filed under Books & Stories, Christmas, Christmas Recipes, Countries & Cultures, Desserts, Fairy Tales, German, German Nursery Rhymes, Germany, Gingerbread Houses, Grimm's Fairy Tales, Hansel and Gretel, Holiday Recipes, Holidays Around the World, Languages, Nursery Rhymes, Recipes of the World, USA.
+This article was posted on Friday, December 21st, 2012 at 12:25 pm and is filed under Books & Stories, Christmas, Christmas Recipes, Countries & Cultures, Desserts, Fairy Tales, German, German Nursery Rhymes, Germany, Gingerbread Houses, Grimm's Fairy Tales, Hansel and Gretel, Holiday Recipes, Holidays Around the World, Languages, Nursery Rhymes, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.